umbraco-community/awesome-umbraco/README.md

 * [Code Libraries](#code-libraries)
 * [Umbraco products](#umbraco-products)

-Please note * indicates that this package may require a license to get all the features offered.
+Please note * indicates that the package is commercial or may require a license to unlock all features.

 ## Backoffice extensions